MOSAIC-LoPoW/oss7-thingsboard-gateway/README.md

 # Plug-ins

-The gateway can be extended with plug-ins which enable parsing the raw file data into a readable attribute name and value, which can be visualized directly in the TB platform.
-An example is present in `plugin-example` and this can be enabled by starting the gateway by supplying `-p plugin-example` where this is refering to the path containing the plug-in.
+The gateway can be extended with plug-ins which enable parsing the raw file data into a (set of) readable attribute name and value, which can be visualized directly in the TB platform.
+An example is present in `plugin-example` and this can be enabled by starting the gateway by supplying `-p plugin-example` where this is referring to the path containing the plug-in.
 The plug-in path can be stored outside of the tree of this project, to keep things separated.